IanWhitney/semantic_jekyll/README.md

 I'm not entirely used to these new sections and roles, so if you see something I could do better, please send a pull request.

+## Usage

+In your Jekyll Bootstrap directory, run this command:

+    rake theme:install git="https://github.com/IanWhitney/semantic_jekyll.git"

+That will install the theme and ask you if you want to switch.
+If you want to customize anything, change the files in _includes/themes/semantic_jekyll or assets/themes/semantic_jekyll.